Polish anti-religious campaign: Solidarity movement and its aftermath (1981–1990)

-Pope John Paul II promoted Poland's cause as well as the cause of Christians behind the Iron Curtain on an international level, to the great discomfort of the Communist governments in the Warsaw Pact.
-He rejected liberation theology, however, and kept the Church away from becoming too directly involved with politics.
-The church in Poland, nevertheless, played a key role in the revolution against the regime in the 1980s and provided symbols (the Black Madonna, the suffering Christ, etc.) that gave spiritual depth to the struggle against Communism; John Paul II's portrait with Mary became a popular icon in the struggle.
-It also provided spiritual and material comfort to striking workers, and acted as a mediator between the solidarity movement and the government.
+Pope John Paul II promoted Poland's cause internationally, as well as the cause of Christians behind the Iron Curtain, to the great discomfort of the communist governments in the Warsaw Pact.
+The pope rejected liberation theology, however, and he kept the Church from becoming too directly involved in politics.
+Nevertheless, the Church in Poland played a key role in the revolution against the regime during the 1980s, and the Church provided symbols (e.g., the Black Madonna and the suffering Christ) that gave spiritual depth to the struggle against communism.
+For example, John Paul II's portrait with Mary became a popular icon in the struggle.
+The Church also provided spiritual and material comfort to striking workers and acted as a mediator between the Solidarity movement and the government.

-It also held back the striking workers from excesses.
-The government allowed the broadcasting of Cardinal Wyszyński's sermon to the striking workers broadcast on radio and television (although the cardinal's condemnation of the propagation of atheism was censored), wherein the cardinal called on the workers to end the strike.
-On many occasions, the primate (both Wyszyński and Glemp), as well as the Pope, called on Solidarity to be more cooperative and reasonable, and even criticized the trade union for actions taken.
+The Church also restrained the striking workers from excesses.
+The government allowed the broadcast of Cardinal Wyszyński's sermon to the striking workers on radio and television—although the cardinal's condemnation of the propagation of atheism was censored—in which the cardinal called on workers to end the strike.
+On many occasions, the primate (both Wyszyński and Glemp) and the pope called on Solidarity to be more cooperative and reasonable, and these religious leaders even criticized the trade union for actions taken.

-In December 1981, the martial law in Poland was imposed.
-This caused great trouble to the church, and many were rounded up by the military.
-Many in the Church defended the people who were arrested.
-The government nevertheless found that it required the church as a mediator in the crisis; Communist leader General Wojciech Jaruzelski in his first address to the Sejm in 1982 stated: "Cooperation between the state and the Catholic Church and other beliefs belongs to permanent principles.
+In December 1981, martial law was imposed in Poland.
+This situation caused significant trouble for the Church, and many people were rounded up by the military.
+Many in the Church defended those who were arrested.
+The government nevertheless found that it needed the Church as a mediator during the crisis.
+Communist leader General Wojciech Jaruzelski, in his first address to the Sejm in 1982, stated:

+Cooperation between the state and the Catholic Church and other beliefs belongs to permanent principles.
 The government, enabling the fulfillment of the pastoral mission of the Catholic Church and other beliefs, preserves in accordance with the constitution, the lay character of the state.
 The dialogue continues.
 We are sincerely interested in it.
 Differences of opinion should not hide the supreme goal, which is for all Poles the strengthening of the sovereign state.
-We constantly declare readiness for constructive cooperation."
+We constantly declare readiness for constructive cooperation.

-In 1982, the Joint Committee of Episcopate and Church was reactivated, and began negotiations between the state and the church on its position in Poland.
-As a result of these negotiations, the state gave into some church demands including an improvement of status for diocesan seminaries, exemption of seminarians from military service, increased circulation of church newspapers, the return of the organization Caritas to Church control, the broadcasting of the Sunday Mass and allowing the import and uncensored distribution of L'Osservatore Romano.
+In 1982, the Joint Committee of Episcopate and Church was reactivated; it began negotiations between the state and the Church on the latter's position in Poland.
+As a result of these negotiations, the state acceded to some Church demands, including the following: